|View source on GitHub|

 Ctrl+C in the terminal window running OTBR Docker to stop the process

-If you are running an emulated NCP, also use
+If you are running a simulated RCP, also use

 Ctrl+C to stop the processes for

 Upon restart, even though OTBR Docker reforms a Thread network using the network credentials you already provided, it does not automatically push the SLAAC addresses needed for internet connectivity and border routing.
 You must reform the Thread network through the Web GUI to ensure border routing functions are enabled.

 If after joining a Thread node to the network it doesn't receive an on-mesh

 reconfigure it as detailed in Join the second node to the Thread